Top 10 things to do in Dublin

 1. Pull your own pint at the Guinness Storehouse

-Voted the most popular tourist attraction in Europe in 2015, it’s no wonder it’s top of everyone’s to do list when visiting Dublin.
-The Guinness Storehouse an impressive building spanning 7 floors.
+The venue for this year’s ESPC17 Black & White Party, the Guinness Storehouse was voted the most popular tourist attraction in Europe in 2015, it’s no wonder it’s top of everyone’s to do list when visiting Dublin.
+The Storehouse is an impressive building spanning 7 floors.
 On each floor discover the history of Guinness, how it is made, and even master the technique of pulling your own pint.
-The pinnacle of the tour for many is the Gravity Bar, where you can enjoy the breath-taking 360-degree views of Dublin City while enjoying a complimentary pint of the good stuff.
+The pinnacle of the tour for many is the Gravity Bar, where you can enjoy the breath-taking 360-degree views of Dublin City while enjoying a complimentary pint of Guinness.

 2. Get chills in Kilmainham Goal